5 Skin Care Tips for Glowing Skin

 Skin care can help return skin vibrance and glow in other ways too.
 Above we mentioned the benefits of antioxidants in diet.
 Skin care can also leverage antioxidants to help lessen skin damage from environmental factors (i.e. temperature, pollution, climate, etc.).
 Antioxidants are found in many botanical extracts.
 Some common botanicals include green tea or pomegranate.
 Research supports the benefits of topically applied antioxidants in lessening the effects of free radicals (atoms that can damage cells) in the skin, especially those associated with UV damage.

 Lastly, other skin care ingredients can help brighten the skin’s appearance by targeting areas of discoloration.
 This results in an even looking skin tone.
 Common ingredients include vitamin C and niacinamide.
 These work through different mechanisms but provide the same results—skin radiance due to reducing the appearance of hyperpigmentation aka gives you radiant looking skin and reduces dark spots.

 Skin that is dewy, soft, and has an even complexion will have a luminous glow.
-There are lots of small changes you can make to your skin care routine and/or diet that can help you achieve the brilliance of glowing skin that you are looking to show off.
+There are lots of small skin care tips you can implement in your skin care routine and/or diet that can help you achieve the brilliance of glowing skin that you are looking for!